mecid/mecid.github.io/_posts/2024-02-26-discovering-swift-async-algorithms-package.md

 }
 ```

-The Swift Async Algorithms package also includes grouping and filtering operators in the Swift Algorithms but applies to async sequences like *compacted* for filtering nil values or chunking and removing duplicates.
+The Swift Async Algorithms package also includes grouping and filtering operators from the Swift Algorithms package but applies to async sequences like *compacted* for filtering *nil* values or chunking and removing duplicates.

 > To learn more about the Swift Algorithms package, take a look at my "Discovering Swift Algorithms package" post.